ValentinGTrapaga/ValentinGTrapaga/README.md

 - I am a selftaught `Frontend Web Developer`.
 - I love using Software as a solution for problems I can encounter daily.
 - I’m learning: `FullStack Web Development`.
-- Working on my `ReactJS` and `NodeJs` skills.
+- Currently working on my `ReactJS` and `NodeJs` skills.
 - I’m currently open for: `An Internship` or a new `job opportunity`, this is [MY RESUME](https://docs.google.com/document/d/1MOP3ApkptX7hTY30woxiLmEScX_BD3q3/edit?usp=sharing&ouid=103532927219661287514&rtpof=true&sd=true).
-- I'm setting up my portfolio page, so for now you can check my projects right here in my repos.
+- You can also check up my [portfolio](https://portfolio-v1-valentingtrapaga.vercel.app/) to get in contact with me.

 ## <h2>Languages and Tools I handle right now:</h2>